Friends reunion meme turns Matt LeBlanc into the internet's favorite Irish uncle

 The Matt-as-uncle meme comes across as a loving tribute to the avuncular actor, who delivers lingering hugs to his former castmates and channels genuine warmth and affection for them.
 In her roundup of the show's most memorable moments, my CNET colleague Gael Fashingbauer Cooper calls him "the hero of the reunion for keeping things light when they could get teary."

-Indeed, he's central to some of the show's most heartfelt moments, including one when Matthew Perry and LeBlanc plop down in side-by-side leather lounge chairs just like they did all those years ago like buds Chandler and Joey.
+Indeed, he's central to some of the show's most heartfelt moments, including one when LeBlanc and Matthew Perry plop down in side-by-side leather lounge chairs just like they did all those years ago like buds Joey and Chandler.
 "Aww, Matty, it's good to see you, man," Perry tells LeBlanc.
-The exchange has added poignancy given that Perry has battled addiction and other health problems.
+The exchange has added poignancy given Perry has battled addiction and other health problems.
 It's good to see the old pals back together again.

 But it's not just fans of the show enjoying Matt LeBlanc as meme.